 The main challenge remains the road conditions within the municipal area, which pose a threat to the conditions of the vehicles.
-Other nodal points such as Tolwe, Harriswhich and Laanglagte are not covered by traffic offices, and as a result, less service is provided to those nodal points.
+Other nodal points such as Tolwe and Laanglagte are not covered by traffic offices, and as a result, less service is provided to those nodal points.
+Periodic traffic services are being provided to Tolwe and Baltimore areas by both officials attached to Alldays and Senwabarwana offices and this puts a strain on the limited resources for the traffic function.
 Another factor is the traffic congestion within Senwabarwana town, which results in traffic delays and possible accidents.